 Credit risk is the risk of loss to the Company if a counterparty to a financial instrument fails to meet its contractual obligations.
 The Company's credit risk is primarily attributable to cash and short-term investments, and there is additional risk since a single counterparty primarily holds those financial instruments.
-Management believes the risk of the counterparty, a Canadian Schedule A bank, failing to meet its obligations related to the cash and short-term investments held by the Company is remote.
-Amounts receivable are primarily composed of amounts due from the government agencies and internationally recognized granting organizations.
+Management believes the risk of the counterparty, a Canadian Schedule A bank, failing to meet its obligations related to the cash and short-term investments held by the Company from time to time is remote.
+Amounts receivable at April 30, 2021, are composed of amounts due from Canadian federal government agencies and \$245,700 from internationally recognized granting organization JDRF.